Web scraping configuration

 -

-Use a test source that includes only a few typical pages to test your web scraping configuration as you develop it.
-Rebuilding this test source will be quick.
+Use a test source that includes only a few typical pages to test your web scraping configuration as you develop it. rebuilding this test source will be quick.
 Once the configuration works as desired for your test source, apply it to more or all of the items and validate the results.

 -